AnonymousCryptos/Audit-projects/README.md

 ### 3. Manual Analysis
 This is the core of my process.

-I perform a line by line review with focus on:
+I perform a line-by-line review with focus on:
 - State transitions
 - Access control boundaries
 - Input validation
-- Cross function and cross contract interactions
+- Cross-function and cross-contract interactions
 - Edge cases that break expected invariants

 ### 4. Tool Assisted Checks